ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 - Any `*.go` file
 - Any `*.sh` file

+## Image Build and Test Workflow

+This [workflow](/.github/workflows/run-govulncheck.yaml) builds images and calls the reusable [workflow](/.github/workflows/run-keb-chart-install-tests-reusable.yaml) to install the KEB chart with the new images in the k3s cluster.

 ## Reusable Workflows

 There are reusable workflows created.
 Anyone with access to a reusable workflow can call it from another workflow.